ChrisPenner/ChrisPenner.github.io/posts/2015-01-03-procedural-content.md

 date: Jan 3 2015
 tags: programming
 image: no-mans-sky.png
+description: How procedural generation is changing programming and games.
 ---

 I 've been noticing a trend in gaming recently towards procedurally